-Since its inception the College has trained close to 18,000 people from 56 different countries.
+Since its inception, the College has trained over 20,000 people from 56 different countries.
 All training comprises theory as well as practical skills and has been developed in close collaboration with conservation agencies.

 Training options include Certificate Courses at a higher education and further education level as well as Skills Development Programmes, Learnerships and Short Courses.
 These fall under the general topics of Wildlife Area Management, Field Ranger Training, Sustainable Use and Field Guiding, and Community and Youth Development.
 All courses cover a range of relevant subjects, for instance Game Ranger training includes modules on conservation issues, security practices, wildlife monitoring, HIV / AIDS, and health and safety.